-Practical and useful program evaluation for educational programs and processes is a common goal across the nation's cooperative Extension system.
+Practical and useful program evaluation for educational programs is a common goal across the nation's cooperative Extension system.
 Reporting outcomes of Extension programs is necessary.
 Extension professionals need tools and skills to conduct this important work.
-Other land grant universities, outside of MSU, have program evaluation resources that are established, timely, and relevant.
+Other land grant universities, outside of MSU Extension, have program evaluation resources that are established, timely, and relevant.
 MSU Extension staff can benefit from these established resources and training materials.

-Want more indepth trainings and professional outlets for evaluation?
+Looking for more in-depth professional development and outlets to learn evaluation skills?
 Program evaluation is a field of interdisciplinary study.
-American Evaluation Association - is the professional association of evaluators devoted to the application and exploration of program evaluation, personnel evaluation, technology, and many other forms of evaluation.
+American Evaluation Association is the professional association of evaluators devoted to the application and exploration of program evaluation.
 There is a topical interest group specifically for Extension Education Evaluation.